Protecting Classifiers From Attacks: Protecting classifiers from attacks

-To compare AB-ACRA with raw MR on tampered data, we simulate attacks over the instances in the test set.
-For this purpose, we solved problem \eqref{grecia} for each test malware binary, removing the uncertainty that is not present from the adversary's point of view.
-We restrict to attacks that involve changing at most the value of one of the features.
-The utility that the attacker perceives when he makes the defender misclassify a malware binary is 0.7 for all malware types.
-Finally, the adversary would have uncertainty about $p_A^c(x')$, as this quantity depends on the defender's decision.
-We test AB-ACRA against a worst case adversary who knows the true value of $p(y_C \vert x_n)$ and estimates $p_A^c(x')$ through $\frac{1}{M} \sum_{n=1}^M p(y_C \vert x_n)$ for a sample $\lbrace x_n \rbrace_{n=1}^M$ from $p^*(x \vert x')$.
-We set $M=40$.
-For $p^*(x \vert x')$ we use a uniform distribution on the set of all instances at distance 1 from the observed $x'$, using as distance $\lambda (x, x') = \sum_{i=1}^{76} \vert x_i - x'_i \vert$.
+We illustrate the proposed approach with the sentiment analysis problem from Example 1.
+We test the performance of AB-ACRA as a defense mechanism against adversarial attacks, based on a 0-1 utility for the defender.
+Our discussion focuses on the random forest classifier there used, but we provide assessments for the other three classifiers in the example.
+As benchmark, recall that its accuracy over clean test data was $0.720 \pm 0.005$ (Table 1).

-To model the uncertainty about $p_A^c(x')$ and the attacker's utility function from the defender's perspective, we use beta distributions centered at the attacker's values of probabilities and utilities, respectively, with variances chosen to guarantee that the distribution is concave in its support: they must be bounded from above by $\min \big \lbrace[\mu^2(1-\mu) ]/ (1+\mu), [\mu(1-\mu)^2] / (2-\mu) \big \rbrace$, were $\mu$ is the corresponding mean.
-We set the variance to be $10 \%$ of this upper bound.
+To compare AB-ACRA with raw RF on tampered data, let us simulate attacks over the instances in the test set using \textit{attacker A}.
+For this, we solve problem \eqref{winston} for each test review, removing the uncertainty that is not present from the adversary's point of view, restricting to attacks that involve changing at most the value of two of the words for each review.
+The utility that the attacker perceives when he makes the defender misclassify a review is 0.7.
+Finally, the adversary would have uncertainty about $p_A^{y_C}(x')$, as this quantity depends on the defender's decision.
+We test AB-ACRA against a worst case adversary who knows the actual value of $p(y_C \vert x_n)$ and estimates $p_A^c(x')$ through $\frac{1}{M} \sum_{n=1}^M p(y_C \vert x_n)$ for a sample $\lbrace x_n \rbrace_{n=1}^M$ from $p^*(x \vert x')$, with $M=40$.
+For $p^*(x \vert x')$ we use a uniform distribution on the set of all instances at distance 1 from the observed $x'$, using $\lambda (x, x') = \sum_{i=1}^{150} \vert x_i - x'_i \vert$ as distance.
+As we are in a binary classification setting the uncertainty about $p_A^{y_C}(x')$ and the attacker's utility function from the defender's perspective is modeled through beta distributions centered at the attacker's utility and probability values, with variances chosen to guarantee that the distribution is concave in its support.
+Otherwise, we would be believing that the attacker's utility and probability are peaked around 0 and 1 and low in between, which makes little sense in our context.
+For this, variances must be bounded from above by $\min \big \lbrace[\mu^2(1-\mu) ]/ (1+\mu), [\mu(1-\mu)^2] / (2-\mu) \big \rbrace$, were $\mu$ is the corresponding mean.
+The size of the variance will inform about the degree of knowledge the defender is assumed to have about the attacker.
+Reflecting a moderate lack of knowledge, we set the variance to be $10 \%$ of this upper bound.
+Thus, we are assuming a certain degree of knowledge about the adversary, as the expected values of the random utilities and probabilities coincide with the actual values used by the attacker.
+We later study how deviations from the assumed attacker behavior affect performance.